 Warnings While Using This Medicine

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
-Use birth control for at least 4 months after you stop taking this medicine.
+Use birth control for at least 4 months after you stop using this medicine.

 - This medicine may cause the following problems:

 - High blood pressure, heart attack, stroke, or blood clot